cjsheets/FCC-File-Metadata-Microservice/README.md

 }
 ```

-Start the backend with: `npm run express-dev`, followed by the development server in a seperate
+Start the backend with: `npm run express-dev`, followed by the development server in a separate
 terminal session: `npm run proxy`

 Navigate to `http://localhost:4200`